John-David Schofield

-John-David Mercer Schofield (October 6, 1938 – October 29, 2013) was a bishop-in-residence in the Anglican Church in North America (ACNA).
+John-David Mercer Schofield (October 6, 1938 – October 29, 2013) was fourth bishop of the Episcopal Diocese of San Joaquin and later a bishop-in-residence in the Anglican Church in North America (ACNA).

 Schofield was the rector of St. Columba's Inverness in the Episcopal Diocese of California.
 He served as the fourth bishop of the Episcopal Diocese of San Joaquin, from October 9, 1988, to October 22, 2011, when the diocese was part of the Episcopal Church.
-Bishop John-David Schofield was a Gospel man in whom the Anglican renewal (Anglo-Catholic, Evangelical and Charismatic) flowed together without contradiction to the glory of God.
-A fellow priest of the Society of the Holy Cross (SSC), he was gentle, kind and courageous, often very funny, and always encouraging others to trust in God’s goodness and love.
 In 2007, due to theological disagreements, Schofield led the majority of the diocese to join the Anglican Church of the Southern Cone and become the Anglican Diocese of San Joaquin.
 The diocese was a founding member of the Anglican Church in North America in June 2009.
 He served as the first bishop of the Anglican Diocese of San Joaquin until his retirement in 2011, remaining as bishop-in-residence until his death.

 Schofield died in Fresno on October 29, 2013, aged 75 years old.